ChenBohan/Notes-of-CPlusPlusPrimer/README.md

 > A constexpr function is defined like any other function but must meet certain restrictions: The return type and the type of each parameter in a must be a literal type

+### Exercise 6.49: What is a candidate function?
+What is a viable function?

+- candidate function: Set of functions that are considered when resolving a function call. (all the functions with the name used in the call for which a declaration is in scope at the time of the call.)

+- viable function: Subset of the candidate functions that could match a given call.
+It have the same number of parameters as arguments to the call, and each argument type can be converted to the corresponding parameter type.

+###